Matt Anderson – Tenor and Soprano Saxophones

 Will Harris – Double-Bass

 Originally hailing from the North Yorkshire Moors, Matt released his debut album with his band Wild Flower in 2015 on the Jellymould Jazz label to widespread critical acclaim and airplay on BBC Radio 3 alongside a 13-date UK tour and launch gig at Pizza Express Dean Street, London.
-Winner of the Dankworth Prize for Jazz Composition 2017, he is popular as a sideman in a variety of projects on the fertile London and Leeds jazz scenes such as the bands of Jamie Taylor (also appearing as a featured soloist on his latest album) and Mark Donlon, performing regularly across the UK and internationally with recent appearances in New Zealand and Scandinavia.
-In October last year he performed in Greece with Jiannis Pavlidis’ Quintet featuring legendary American jazz drummer Greg Hutchinson.
+Winner of the Dankworth Prize for Jazz Composition 2017, he is popular as a sideman in a variety of projects on the fertile London and Leeds jazz scenes, performing regularly across the UK and internationally with recent appearances in New Zealand and Scandinavia.

-Will Harris’ dynamic and comprehensive approach to the double-bass has put him in high demand in the South-West where he has been based for many years, and after moving to London last year to study at the Royal Academy of Music he is becoming an increasingly popular choice of bassist in the capital as well, with a recent appearance at Ronnie Scott’s with trumpeter Nick Smart.
+Will Harris’ playing has put him in high demand in the South-West where he has been based for many years, and after moving to London two years ago to study at the Royal Academy of Music he is becoming an increasingly popular choice of bassist in the capital as well, with a recent appearance at Ronnie Scott’s with trumpeter Nick Smart.
 He co-leads the band Moonlight Savings Time with his wife, jazz vocalist Emily Wright, and they released their debut album ‘Meeting at Night’ in 2015 to critical acclaim and an Arts Council England-supported UK tour.
-As a sideman, he performs in many projects including Andy Hague Quartet, Kevin Figes Quartet, Michelson Morley (alongside Get The Blessing tenorist Jake McMurchie), Karen Street’s Streetworks (alongside Mike Outram) and the Colman Brothers, and he has also shared the stage with Bobby Wellins, Alan Barnes, David Newton, Simon Spillett, Tina May, Anita Wardell, Damon Brown, Ed Jones and LA-based tenorist Benn Clatworthy.

-Jay Davis’ sympathetic and highly musical approach to the drums means he is one of the most in-demand young drummers on the London scene, featuring for example as a co-leader of Big Bad Wolf alongside guitarist Rob Luft.
-He has been the recipient of many awards including a Yamaha Jazz Scholarship, John Scheerer Prize for Drum Kit and the Sir Elton John Prize as well as performing all over the world in a wide variety of settings with artists such as Ian Shaw and Rachel Sermanni.
+Jay Davis is one of the most in-demand young drummers on the London scene, featuring for example as a co-leader of jazz/indie crossover band Big Bad Wolf alongside guitarist Rob Luft as well as in the Phil Meadows Project and Alex Hitchcock Quintet.
+He also leads his own band, Local Yokels, and has been the recipient of many awards including the Yamaha Jazz Scholar, John Scheerer and Sir Elton John Prizes.